 4. Plan your funnel progression.
 Map out how prospects move through your funnel and which objectives guide each stage.
 A typical e-commerce funnel: Awareness (cold traffic) → Traffic (retarget awareness viewers) → Sales (retarget website visitors).
 B2B funnel: Awareness (cold traffic) → Engagement (retarget) → Leads (retarget engaged users) → Sales (retarget leads via email/phone).

 5. Monitor learning phase completion.
 Each objective has different learning phase requirements.
 Traffic campaigns typically need 50+ daily clicks.
 Sales campaigns need 50+ conversions per week.
-During learning phase, avoid major changes to budgets, targeting, or creative.
-Let campaigns stabilize before optimization.
-For advanced automation approaches, check our How to Use Claude for Meta Ads guide.
+During the learning phase, avoid major changes to budgets, targeting, or creative, and let campaigns stabilize before optimizing.
+To match creative to each objective, see our Meta ads ad formats guide and the Facebook ad sizes and specs guide.

 6. Create objective-aligned ad creative.
 Your ad content should match your campaign objective.
 Awareness ads should be engaging and memorable without hard selling.
 Engagement ads should encourage comments and shares.
 Sales ads need clear value propositions and strong calls-to-action.
 Mismatched creative confuses both the algorithm and your audience.